Rico Dowdle: College career

 As a freshman, he had offseason surgery to recover from a sports hernia and was forced to miss the first 4 contests.
 He appeared in 9 games with 7 starts.
 He led the team with 133 carries for 764 yards (5.7-yard avg.) and 6 rushing touchdowns.
 He also had 15 receptions for 55 yards and one receiving touchdown.
 He had 27 carries for 149 yards, one rushing touchdown, 3 receptions for 20 yards and one receiving touchdown against the University of Missouri.
 He made 21 carries for 226 yards (sixth in school history) and 2 rushing touchdowns against Western Carolina University.

 As a sophomore, he was named the starter at running back and appeared in 8 games with 4 starts.
 He registered 66 carries for 251 yards, 2 rushing touchdowns, 11 receptions for 128 yards and one receiving touchdown.
 He broke his leg in the seventh game against the University of Tennessee and was forced to miss the final five contests of the regular season.
 He returned to play in the 2018 Outback Bowl, collecting 6 carries for 45 yards, one rushing touchdown and 3 receptions for 32 yards.

 As a junior, he appeared in 12 games, leading the team with 123 carries for 654 yards and 4 rushing touchdowns.
 He also had 14 receptions for 133 yards and one receiving touchdown.
 He suffered a left ankle injury in the first carry against the University of Mississippi and did not return.
 He was limited in the next 2 contests.
 He had 20 carries for 112 yards and one touchdown against Vanderbilt University.
 He made 14 carries for 140 yards and one touchdown against the University of Tennessee.

-As a senior, he was limited in the offseason with a groin injury.
+As a senior, he was limited in the off season with a groin injury.
 He was part of a platoon at the running back position with Tavien Feaster.
 He rushed at nearly six yards per attempt during the first 6 contests of the season, until suffering a right knee injury against the University of Florida, which forced him to miss the next 2 contests.
 He was second on the team with 108 carries for 498 yards and 4 rushing touchdowns.

 Dowdle finished 15th on the school's All-time rushing list, totaling 2,167 rushing yards and 16 touchdowns in 39 games.
 He compiled eight 100-yard rushing games, including a career-best 226-yard contest.
 Dowdle played in the 2020 East-West Shrine Bowl, rushing for fifty yards.